apigee/apigee-api-catalog-drupal/README.md

 The OpenAPI spec by default is rendered using Apigee SmartDocs.

+The OpenAPI spec can be directly uploaded as a file, or associated to a source location such as Apigee Edge or a URL.
+A "Re-import OpenAPI spec" operation is available per API Doc to re-import the spec file when source location changes.

+The OpenAPI spec by default is shown on the API Doc detail page by default.
+To render the OpenAPI spec using Swagger UI:

+1. Install an enable the [Swagger UI Field Formatter](https://www.drupal.org/project/swagger_ui_formatter) module.
+2. Install the Swagger UI JS library as documented [on the module page](https://www.drupal.org/project/swagger_ui_formatter).
+3. Go to __Configuration > API catalog > Manage display__ in the admin menu.
+4. Change "OpenAPI specification" field format to use the Swagger UI field formatter.

 The API Doc is an entity, you can configure it at __Configuration > API catalog__ in the admin menu.